Renting vs. Buying Retirement Housing

 Equity Loss and Equity Gain

-Now, lets compare the equity loss and gain with renting vs. buying that same 2-bedroom suite:
+Now, lets compare the equity loss and gain with renting vs. owning that same 2-bedroom suite:

-By purchasing at a 55+ community, your equity will see an average increase of 10% each year, which will give you a $500,000 equity gain over 10 years.
+By purchasing in a Freedom 65 Sound Lifestyles community, your equity will see an average increase of 10% each year, which will give you $400,000 in equity gain over 10 years.

-Contact us to learn more about our supportive living environments and how you can gain on your investments by purchasing in a Sound Lifestyles community.
+Contact us to learn more about our supportive living environments and how you can gain on your investments by purchasing in a Freedom 65 Sound Lifestyles community.